blocknetdx/blocknet-docs/walletsCONF.md

 # Blocknet Enabled Specific coin.conf's

+* Beside each coin .conf will have the latest confirmed wallet release to work on the DX

 * Under each coin edit the following to suit your requirements:

   * ```rpcuser=``` Add a unique username